Who was Felix Gonzalez-Torres?

 The guidelines consist of an ambiguous statement: with the understanding that eventually they might go out of sync, if you consider the implication of the phrase perfect lovers, generally or as per those words, perfect love should ideally forever stay synchronized.

 However, as much as we worship and espouse this idea in our minds, as we know or should know, the natural state of the universe is to fall towards entropy eventually.
 Therefore, we understand that the two clocks are destined to drop out of sync in due course.

 With Untitled (Perfect Lovers), Gonzalez-Torres brings our attention to another painfully simple metaphor of love and partnership.
-The two clocks standing side by side reflects a connection between them.
+The two clocks standing side by side reflect a connection between them.
 They seem to support each other, to be united, to move together as one peacefully.
-The stillness of the two timepieces alongside the minimalism of the design and muted solid shades of white, black, and light blue induce a sense of peace.
+The stillness of the two timepieces, alongside the minimalism of the design and muted solid shades of white, black, and light blue, induce a sense of peace.

 The two clocks became a bitter-sweet representation for lovers.
 First, the piece marks the time when everything between the two perfect lovers is in sync, and simultaneously, it is an aide-mémoire that period of total bliss fades as time passes, and the two lovers move further and further apart.
 Nevertheless, the two clocks are at all times standing side by side, howbeit after years, they become hours apart.

 Gonzalez-Torres oeuvre explores the humanity behind the epidemic of HIV/AIDS.
 These odes usually use reproducibility and interaction with the audience to interconnect the depth of his love and loss.
 Untitled (Perfect Lovers) utilizes two ubiquitous objects that are eventually destined to interrupt their perfect harmony.